If you’ve had to shop for hearing aids, you know how expensive they can be.

 MDHearingAid vs. Costco: Our Experience

-While I was researching MDHearingAid, Team Clark decided to order a pair of the company’s most affordable model, the PRO.
+While I was researching MDHearingAid, Team Clark decided to order a pair of the company’s most affordable model at the time, the PRO.
 I asked my grandfather to try the hearing aids out for us.
-In the past, he’s worn over a dozen different hearing aid brands and says he prefers Costco’s over all the others he’s tried.
+In the past, he’s worn hearing aids from more than a dozen different brands and says he prefers Costco’s over the others he’s tried.
 When I asked him how the MDHearingAid devices compared, here were his thoughts:

 “Costco’s hearing aids are way better than these,” he said of the PRO devices.
 “But I’ve got another set of hearing aids that cost $3,000, and the MDHearingAid Pro is every bit as good as them.”